 Narm: In episode 19, Ranka is running upstairs to the launch deck, elated because she thinks Alto loves her, when she suddenly barges in on Alto comforting Sheryl (who had collapsed due to her illness, but Ranka doesn't know about that).
 On the one hand, it's sad to see poor, brokenhearted Ranka stand there, saying, "It can't be..." with a frozen smile on her face.
 On the other, it becomes hilarious when one remembers that this is Alto Saotome, and that his predecessor was often caught in the exact same situations, with the exact same results.
 Ranka should have screamed "I HATE YOU, ALTO!" and punch him into the distance.

-Right in the first episode, a Vajra mecha grabs Alto's partner and crushes him in its bare hands like a bug.
+Right in the first episode, a Vajra mecha grabs Henry and crushes him in its bare hands like a bug despite firing his assault rifle at its face.
 We don't see the body fortunately, but we do see a lot of blood coming from between its fingers.